binerogroup/documentation/_sources/networking/ports.rst.txt

 Ports
 =====

-A port is a virtual representation of a physical switch-port.
+A port is a virtual representation of a network port.

-That is, a connection between a :doc:`network <router/private-network/index>` (does not have to be a private) and an instance or a router.
+A network port is a connection between a :doc:`network <network/index>` and a device, a device can be a instance, router or load balancer.

+Ports are secured by assigning one or more :doc:`security groups (firewall) <security-groups/index>` to the port to allow traffic.

-Ports are generally created on-demand by connecting an instance to a subnet (via a network).
+Ports are generally created on-demand when creating an instance and selecting a network.

 If you for some reason need to create a port manually, that can also be done (see below).
 If you do, you also need to assign the port (explicitly) to the instance you want to connect to a network.

 Remember that a manually created port may not be removed when you remove an instance.

 .. note::